 wamo offers full transparency on exchange rates and fees.
 There are no surprises – you’ll always see how much you’ll receive or pay before initiating a transfer.

 This dedicated money transfer service that wamo offers will save your business time and money, and also avoid the hassle of dealing with multiple payment providers.

-wamo is a great solution as you can register a company and get a business account at the same time!
-Once you do that, you also get 3 months of Shopify for $1 / month.
+at wamo you can get 3 months of Shopify for $1 / month if you simply become a wamo business account holder.
 Basically, with wamo, you can have your e-commerce business setup and ready to run right away!

 How to open a business account with wamo

 Opening a business account with wamo just takes 10 minutes and isa straightforward process.
 As a fintech company, wamo is a fast and easy solution for starting your e-commerce business in no time.

 Here's a general guide on how to open a business account with wamo:

 You will need to provide some basic information about your business, such as your business name, address, and contact information when you open a business account with wamo.
 You will also need to provide information about the business owner(s) or authorised representative(s), such as their name, address, and government-issued ID.